chintingliao/chintingliao.github.io/essays/Reusable-Solutions.md

 ## Learn before use

 I want to use English as the example to support that learning things before use make things harder.
+I learn English as the second language and the strategy is very different from how I learn Mandarin.
+For English learning, I learned grammers and the meaning of vocabularies first, but it is still hard for me to use and speak English.
+One of the reason I think is I am afraid of making mistakes since I could recognize that the grammer of what I am going to say is wrong before I actually speak.
+Because I learned the grammer, so that stoped me from practicing.
+The consequence was I could not get sufficient experience.
+The other reason I think could be